Categories

 Fettuccine at Bar Dough

 Bar Dough is a Highlands restaurant with a friendly neighborhood vibe, with an excellent pasta program.
-Chef Russell Stippich often change ups the menu, but a solid choice would be to go with one of the fresh pastas with seafood such as the Fettuccine with Shrimp.
+Chef Stefy Devita often changes up the menu, but a solid choice would be to go with one of the fresh pastas with seafood such as the Fettuccine with Shrimp.

 Former alumni of the restaurant include chef Carrie Baird of Top Chef Colorado fame.